2006 Belarusian presidential election: Domestic

 Alexander Lukashenko became Belarus's first president in 1994.
 Two years later, a conflict with the Belarusian Parliament led to a referendum in 1996 that expanded presidential power.
-He then won reelection in 2001, officially securing 77.39% of the vote.
+He then won reelection in 2001, officially receiving 77.39% of the vote.
 In 2004, a referendum abolished term limits for the presidency, allowing him to run in 2006.

-Lukashenko's second term saw a consolidation of power.
+Lukashenko consolidated his power during the second term.
 In 2001, presidential defamation was criminalized.
-In 2002, the OSCE mission was expelled and a religious law restricted proselytizing by foreign missionaries.
-Journalist Veronika Cherkasova, who reported on alleged arms sales to Iraq, was found dead in 2004.
-In 2005, discrediting the Belarusian state also became a crime.
+A year later, the OSCE mission was expelled and a law was passed that prohibited foreigners to lead religious groups.
+Journalist Veronika Cherkasova, who reported on arms sales to Iraq, was found dead in 2004.
+In 2005, discrediting the Belarusian state became a crime.

-In 2003–2004, the European Humanities University and the Belarusian Humanities Lyceum were closed.
-In 2005, the independent pollster IISEPS was closed.
-Later that year, new laws increased penalties for unregistered NGOs and tightened control over their funding.
-From 2003 to 2005, 157 NGOs were closed.
-While the total number of NGOs remained at 2,248 in both 2003 and 2007, these closures affected civil society, particularly as only 10% of NGO focused on democracy promotion.
+Between 2003 and 2005, the Belarusian government closed the European Humanities University, the Belarusian Humanities Lyceum, the independent pollster IISEPS, and 157 NGOs.
+In 2005, it passed legislation that imposed stricter requirements for NGO funding and made it harder for unregistered ones to function.
+The total number of NGOs did not change between 2003 and 2007, but the restrictions affected civil society, as only 10% of NGOs were involved in pro-democracy activities.

-Alexander Lukashenko's second term was marked by economic growth, with average salaries increasing from $88.8 in 2001 to $218.0 in 2005.
-This put him on track to fulfill his promise of raising salaries to $250 by 2006.
-Pensions also rose during this period, from $37.7 to $93.7.
+Prior to the election, Belarusian wages and pensions rose, driven by annual economic growth of 8% to 11% between 2001 and 2005.